apache/tomcat/modules/openssl-java17/README.md

 ```

 The `openssl.conf` file lists all the API calls and constants that can be
 generated using jextract, as a reference to what is available.
-Macros are not
+Some macros are
-supported and have to be reproduced in code.
+not supported and have to be reproduced in code.

 Before committing updated generated files, they need to have the license header
 added.
 The `addlicense.sh` script can do that and process all Java source files